mikio1998/mikio1998.github.io/_posts/2020-11-10-Enum-Notes.md

 Some issues:
 <ul>
   <li> It's not just sunny weather. </li>
-      Cloudy, wind, or snow are also weather conditions. </li>
+      Cloudy, wind, or snow are also weather conditions.
   <li> Erroneous typos or capital letters. </li>
       Input errors are realistic such as "sunn".
-Directly using Strings like this may be risky... </li>
+Directly using Strings like this may be risky.
 </ul>

-<h3>Use an enum!</h3>
+<h3>Use enum!</h3>

 ```swift
 // Example #2